angelamchoi/card-game/README.md

 3. Mobile responsive design

-### 4. Reflection / Diffculties Faced
+### 4. Reflection / Difficulties Faced
-Overall, I thoroughly enjoyed building my game.
+Overall, I thoroughly enjoyed building my game and learned a tremendous amount on JavaScript and building a browser based game.

 Reflection
 - `Console.log` is my new BFF
 	- I have used `console.log` to help me debug and find errors.
 It is truly an amazing best friend who will have your back to help you find your mistake :)
 - Continuous journey of learning JavaScript
 	- JavaScript is incredibly powerful.
-While I was building my game I felt like I learned new things about JavaScript and its capabilities.
-I hope to continue to deepen my knowledge in JavaScript to unlock
+While I was building my game I felt like I learned new things about JavaScript.
+I hope to continue to deepen my knowledge in JavaScript to unlock its capabilities.
 - Math + Coding = So Fun!!
 	- I love that I was able to combine my prior work experience (math teacher) with coding by sneaking in math problems in the game 😊
 - Various solutions
 	- I love that there are variety of solutions to solving a coding problem.
 There are efficient and clean ways of writing code.
-Building my game has taught me to find a solution that works best for me and that I can understand.
+Building my game has taught me to find a solution that works best for me such as documentations and coding example references that I can understand.
 I will continue to work towards crafting a cleaner and more efficient code.

 Difficulties Faced
 The following are some challenges I encountered: